forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Resources on the Military Situation
-* Institute for the Study of War. <https://www.understandingwar.org/> // US based
+* Institute for the Study of War. <https://www.understandingwar.org/> // based in Washington, US
 * 'Jomini of the West' on Twitter: <https://twitter.com/JominiW> // based in Maryland, US; Twitter description (as of 3107): "Polemologist writer and speaker on all things related to human conflict. #Fortuna Podcast; discussions on waging peace, surviving war, and the fate of Humankind"